Skip to content

 Adding an operator

 Prefilling the operator details in the registry is not mandatory, but it can speed up the completion of a report, because the details will be available in the registry.
-If you want to add operators, proceed as follows:
+If you want to add operators, do this:

 • On the front page, under “Operators”, click on “more”